jkjellan/tic-tac-toe-client/README.md

 1. Install with 'npm install'.
 2. Start with 'grunt serve'.

+## Deployment
+1. From the master branch, and at the root of your project, run grunt deploy
+2. Go to URL:  jkjellan.github.io/tic-tac-toe-client

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.